 - Ozone pollution can cause inflammation and irritation of respiratory airways, coughing, shortness of breath, reduced lung function, asthma symptoms and increased hospitalizations for respiratory causes.
-Children and elderly are most impacted by ozone pollution. - In 1997, EPA chose an 8-hour instead of a 1-hour standard, because ozone can produce effects of concern at lower concentrations for prolonged exposure of 6 to 8 hours.
-The members of the Clean Air Scientific Advisory Committee, who advise the Administrator on setting standards, were unanimous in recommending a change from a 1-hour to an 8-hour standard. - EPA will soon take action on the 1997 8-hour ozone plans for the SC and SJV. - Ground-level ozone is formed when nitrogen oxides (NOx) and volatile organic compounds (VOCs) react in the atmosphere in the presence of sunlight.
+Children and elderly are most impacted by ozone pollution. - In 1997, EPA strengthened the ozone standard, issuing an 8-hour because ozone can produce effects of concern at lower concentrations for prolonged exposure of 6 to 8 hours.
+The members of the Clean Air Scientific Advisory Committee, who advise the Administrator on setting standards, were unanimous in recommending a change from a 1-hour to an 8-hour standard. - EPA has approved the 1997 8-hour ozone plans for the SC and SJV. - Ground-level ozone is formed when nitrogen oxides (NOx) and volatile organic compounds (VOCs) react in the atmosphere in the presence of sunlight.
 NOx and VOCs are called ozone precursors.
 Motor vehicle exhaust, industrial emissions, and chemical solvents are the major sources of these chemicals.
-Ozone pollution is a concern especially when the weather conditions needed to form it, lots of sun and hot temperatures occur.
+Ozone pollution is a concern especially when the weather conditions needed to form it, lots of sun and hot temperatures, occur.